I’m sure you have heard of impact fees before.

 Recently they’ve been making headlines.

-In Boston, marijuana dispensary owners are asking the state to reduce fees that they’re forced to pay to cities and towns to set up their operations.
+For example, in 2021 Boston, marijuana dispensary owners asked the state to reduce the fees they’re forced to pay to cities and towns to set up their operations.

 They argue that they have minimal impact on police, fire, and other municipal services.